 1992 Bruce Springsteen releases two albums, Human Touch and Lucky Town.

 1984 Kenny Loggins' "Footloose" hits #1 in America.
-It's the title song to the now-famous film where Kevin Bacon brings dancing to a small town in the South.
+It's the title song to the soon-to-be-famous film where Kevin Bacon brings dancing to a small town in the South.

 1958 Chuck Berry releases "Johnny B. Goode."
 The song is named after his piano player (Johnnie Johnson) and the street where he grew up (Goode Avenue).